 ALTER FUNCTION [DBO].[MYFUNCTION] (@P1 INT = 0) RETURNS INT BEGIN RETURN 1 END GO

 As simple as this may look, the real case scenario is different.
-We need to take care about references that may have been broken by removing the parameter.
+References that may have been broken by removing the parameter need to be fixed.
 In order to ensure the integrity of the database, all references to the changed procedure or function need to be updated as well.
 Extra arguments in unrevised function and procedure calls cause an argument count error, which means that they have broken references.
 Using the Change parameters feature, this can be avoided.

-Once the modifications are made, check the impact of resulting changes against your database by clicking the Preview option.
-ApexSQL Refactor offers detailed preview and analysis mechanism prior to actual parameter change, so you can check the following:
+Once the modifications are made, check the impact of resulting changes against a database with a click on the Preview button.
+ApexSQL Refactor offers detailed preview and analysis mechanism prior to actual parameter change, so the following can be checked:

 The Signature tab provides a CREATE script for the selected procedure or function containing updated parameters.
 This script can be used to create the same procedure or a function in a separate environment or a different database, if necessary:

-CREATE PROCEDURE [HumanResources].[uspUpdateEmployeeHireInfo] @BusinessEntityID INT = 0, @Title NVARCHAR(50) = N'N', @HireDate DATETIME = GetDate, @RateChangeDate DATETIME = GetDate, @Rate MONEY = 0, @PayFrequency TINYINT = 0, @CurrentFlag BIT = 0 AS
+CREATE PROCEDURE [HumanResources].[uspUpdateEmployeeHireInfo] @BusinessEntityID INT = 0, @JobTitle NVARCHAR(50) = N'N', @HireDate DATETIME = GetDate, @RateChangeDate DATETIME = GetDate, @Rate MONEY = 0, @PayFrequency TINYINT = 0, @CurrentFlag dbo.Flag = 0 AS

 The Generated script tab shows a complete SQL script to execute the change.
-If you check the Include summary description option, the header of the generated script will contain the summary for the change parameters procedure, for example:
+If the Summary description option is checked, the header of the generated script will contain the summary for the change parameters procedure, for example:

 The Warnings tab displays any potential problems, like changing a procedure or function type that cannot be applied, or changing a parameter that has been used elsewhere in the procedure’s or function’s body:

-The Sequence tab displays what operations, and in which order need to be done to change parameters, you can simply expand the list and check the operations one by one:
+The Sequence tab displays what operations, and in which order need to be done to change parameters.
+The list can be simply expanded and the operations can be checked one by one:

 The Dependencies tab displays a list of objects that need to be altered to work correctly with the changed parameters.
 ApexSQL Refactor shows all objects influenced by the change and automatically refactored to preserve database integrity:

-Once the modifying SQL stored procedure or function parameters is finished, along with the modification impact analysis, the Open option can be used to give another final review of modification script, or the Change option to apply all the necessary changes, with no fear that a database integrity will be broken.
+Once the modifying SQL stored procedure or function parameters is finished, along with the modification impact analysis, the Create script option can be used to give another final review of modification script, or to apply all the necessary changes, with no fear that a database integrity will be broken.